jedi132000/ansible-curology/README.md

 ### Service can be accessed
-Look up the Elastic Loadbalancer DNS under the EC2 service an DNS A record has been creted, kindly refer to the images.
+Look up the Elastic Loadbalancer DNS under the EC2 service an DNS A record has been created, kindly refer to the images.

 ### Clean up
 Access cloudformation service and delete the service stack first and then the cluster created